Seychelles | Dessert

 Ladob

-Seychellois sweet dessert of ripe plantains and sweet potatoes simmered in vanilla-scented coconut milk.
+Seychellois sweet ladob, ripe plantains and sweet potatoes simmered in coconut milk with vanilla, nutmeg, sugar, and salt.

 Country